Undergraduate speech and language therapy

 Speech and language therapists support and care for people of all ages with communication, eating, drinking or swallowing problems.
 It’s a rewarding career that requires excellent communication and clinical skills.

-Our degrees are designed to help you develop these essential skills and are also accredited by the Health and Care Professions Council and the Royal College of Speech and Language Therapists.
+Our degree is designed to help you develop these essential skills and is also accredited by the Health and Care Professions Council and the Royal College of Speech and Language Therapists.

 How you learn

 We blend scientific study and clinical enquiry with practical, hands-on experience.
 We work closely with local NHS providers to make sure that we prepare you to meet the highest possible workplace standard.

 Study science, psychology, sociology and linguistics as they apply to speech and language therapy

 Four-week block clinical placement in the north-west region

 More clinically focused study in linguistics, phonetics and research methods

 Move towards professional autonomy in your final year